build-on-aws/content/posts/what-are-javascript-engines/index.md

 ## What JavaScript engines are out there?

-There is a dizzying variety of JavaScript engines available to analyze, parse and execute your client-side code.
+There is a dizzying variety of JavaScript engines available to analyze, parse, and execute your client-side code.
 With every browser version release, the JavaScript engine might be changed or optimized to keep up with the state of the art in JavaScript code execution.

 It’s useful to remember, before getting totally confused by the names given to these engines, that a lot of marketing push goes into these engines and the browsers they underlie.
 In this [useful analysis](http://wingolog.org/archives/2011/10/28/javascriptcore-the-webkit-js-implementation) of JavaScript compilation, the author notes wryly: “In case you didn’t know, compilers are approximately 37% composed of marketing, and rebranding is one of the few things you can do to a compiler, marketing-wise, hence the name train: SquirrelFish, Nitro, SFX...”